 Internship & Job Opportunities

-The Research Circle on Democracy and Cultural Pluralism invites proposals for funding from Sophmores or Juniors in the Social Sciences and Humanities to support work in internships during summer 2010 on issues related to the broad topic of “democracy and cultural pluralism.”
+Summer Internships: The Research Circle on Democracy and Cultural Pluralism invites proposals for funding from Sophomores or Juniors in the Social Sciences and Humanities to support work in internships during summer 2010 on issues related to the broad topic of "democracy and cultural pluralism."

 With its expertise in fostering international exchanges and unique mix of educational programs, WorldBoston continues to build on its distinguished tradition of promoting dialogue among leaders, cross-cultural connections and public learning.

-The French Library Alliance Française of Boston (FAB) is a non profit organization whose mission is to provide an authentic French cultural and social experience for the purpose of personal enrichment and greater understanding of the diverse peoples of the French-speaking world.
+The French Cultural Center of Boston is a non-profit organization whose mission is to provide an authentic French cultural and social experience for the purpose of personal enrichment and greater understanding of the diverse peoples of the French-speaking world.
 We are looking for qualified volunteers to help with administrative tasks, cultural programs and special events.
-Please see here for volunteer opportunities.
-Paid positions are posted here.